Jan-Dyndor/Jan-Dyndor/README.md

 ## 👨‍⚕️👨‍💻 About Me
 - 🎓 Master of Pharmacy, Poznan University of Medical Sciences
 - 🎓 B.Eng. in Computer Science, WSB Merito Poznań
-- 🧪 Currently working as a pharmacist while pursuing a career in ML
+- 🧪 Currently working as Software Developer in AXA XL
 - 💻 Focused on combining healthcare (but not only!) and AI to build impactful solutions
 - 🌍 Multilingual: Polish (native), English (B2–C1), German (B1)